-Important: Businesses specialized in helmet sales or rentals must supply helmets that comply with current manufacturing standards.
+Businesses specialized in helmet sales or rentals must supply helmets that comply with current manufacturing standards.

 Helmets must be equipped with visors.
 If the helmet does not have a visor, the driver must wear protective goggles.

-Furthermore, your helmet should:
+Furthermore, your protective helmet should:

-Never buy a used helmet!
+Do not buy a used helmet!

 Drivers must wear eye protection.
 If the helmet does not have a visor, the driver must wear protective goggles.
 This requirement applies when the driver is travelling in a zone where the maximum speed limit is over 50 km/h.